 Standard Pride® Ground Beef is a quality, 100% pure ground beef option for consumers.
 Because Standard Pride® Ground Beef is blended with Finely Textured Beef, we are able to utilize 25 more pounds of lean beef per head of cattle.
 These savings help consumers purchase an affordable and wholesome ground beef option.

 The proven process used to produce FTB is simple, and has been in use for decades.
-In fact, during a September/October 2012 study conducted by 21st Sensory, Inc., a representative sample of primary U.S. grocery shoppers favored the taste, tenderness and texture of FTB ground beef over non-FTB product.1
+In fact, during a recent study, a representative sample of primary U.S. grocery shoppers favored the taste, tenderness and texture of FTB ground beef over non-FTB product.1